ichibrosan/multiware-framework-and-vpa/README.md

 2025-02-06 19:23 mf - fixed up noteload and modified the journal schema to generate the iframe again.

-2025-20-06 14:03 mf - made the schema meta data uniform across all used schemas.
+2025-20-06 14:03 mf - made the schema metadata uniform across all used schemas.

 2025-02-06 03:32 dwg - enhancement to vpad to increment the uptime counter